JanEPFL/JanEPFL.github.io/README.md

 Matthieu: Machine Learning

-Hendrik: Fighting the confounders and implementing fancy statistical tests
+Hendrik: Fighting the confounders and implementing statistical tests

 Jan: Creating the website and write the datastory